nosarthur/nosarthur.github.io/_posts/2016-05-24-deep-learning.md

 neurons.
 The purpose of the training data is to fit out these parameters.
 Note the number of parameters grows rapidly with the number of neurons and the number of layers.
-Thus a large training data set is needed for a sophisticated DP NN otherwise the system is under-determined.
+Thus a large training data set is needed for a sophisticated DL NN otherwise the system is under-determined.
 Regularization may help in these cases.
 Also data augmentation can be used to increase the training data.